selimerunkut/factastichealth_website/_posts/2018-05-02-the-cause-of-autoimmune-diseases-are-unknown-part-4.md

 ## Here are some of the bad boys that cause inflammation.

-While any protein food "parts" can leak into the bloodstream and cause inflammation&nbsp;in the joints, there are some foods you should definitely avoid while beginning your gut repair.
+While any protein food "parts" can leak into the bloodstream and cause inflammation in the joints, there are some foods you should definitely avoid while beginning your gut repair.

 [Red meat](https://www.cambridge.org/core/journals/british-journal-of-nutrition/article/role-of-meat-in-the-expression-of-rheumatoid-arthritis/1592E7763094E9EB6AF0FCA2A9B807ED) should be avoided and especially pork meat.

 Chicken protein and eggs.

-Wheat protein from&nbsp;wheat cereals, pizza,&nbsp;pasta, bread,...
+Wheat protein from wheat cereals, pizza, pasta, bread,...

-Soy products like&nbsp;tempeh, soy-meat, tofu and so on...
+Soy products like tempeh, soy-meat, tofu and so on...

-Milk proteins from dairy products like&nbsp;yogurt,&nbsp;ice cream, cheese,&nbsp;chocolate,...
+Milk proteins from dairy products like yogurt, ice cream, cheese, chocolate,...

-Avoid all fats from animal products (highly saturated) and oils (olive oil, palm oil, etc.) except&nbsp;Omega 3 from plant sources like algae.
+Avoid all fats from animal products (highly saturated) and oils (olive oil, palm oil, etc.) except Omega 3 from plant sources like algae.

-Sometimes also nightshade vegetables like&nbsp;potatoes (sweet potato is not a nightshade&nbsp;and causes no inflammation), tomatoes, eggplants, peppers,...
+Sometimes also nightshade vegetables like potatoes (sweet potato is not a nightshade and causes no inflammation), tomatoes, eggplants, peppers,...

-After a few months of gut healing, the&nbsp;nightshade vegetables can be introduced one sort at a time.
+After a few months of gut healing, the nightshade vegetables can be introduced one sort at a time.

 And what are foods to begin with for our gut healing?
-We will discuss that in [part 5](https://factastichealth.com/the-cause-of-autoimmune-diseases-are-unknown-part-5) of this series. &nbsp;
+We will discuss that in [part 5](https://factastichealth.com/the-cause-of-autoimmune-diseases-are-unknown-part-5) of this series.